 Copy of Documents – Keep a copy of your passport and your travel insurance documents

 Torch – This is a necessity on some hikes which require very early starts.
 Most people opted for a more convenient headlamp, but I found a torch to be just fine!

 Water bottle – I bought thisincredible Brita water bottle which filters dirty water before my trip and LOVED it.
 Unfortunately, a rather violent horse ride saw it fly from my bag and into the wilderness never to be found again.

-Travel microfibre towel – Okay, they aren’t the nicest things to dry yourself with but amicrofibre towel is a MUST while travelling.
+Travel microfibre towels – Okay, they aren’t the nicest things to dry yourself with but amicrofibre towel is a MUST while travelling.
 My towel was accidentally taken by another traveller while I was in Chile and I learnt they are a lot harder to find and much more expensive overseas!
 Take two just in case!

 Padlocks – Invest in some good padlocks to keep your bag safe on long bus journeys and also to keep your locker safe in hostels.

 Medication – Be sure to bring enough of your normal medication to see you through your journey. as well as some precautionary tablets such as painkillers and Imodium.
 Check with your doctors to see if you need any other medication for your trip – I brought malaria tablets for my trip to the Amazon Jungle.
 If you are affected by altitude sickness, it may be worth getting some Diamox before your trip too (I didn’t).